May 11, 2021

 Additionally, operational measurement at the segment level has become the norm.
 Teams are able to track the impact of their activities on specific customer segments by changes in purchasing behavior, engagement, lifetime value, and more.
 As the business becomes more trained and aware of omnichannel, segment-level metrics, teams are better equipped to demonstrate the value of their activities to leadership teams.

-A year into your journey with a CDP, improved operational efficiencies create opportunities for cost-saving initiatives and new value-generating activities across the entire business.
+A year into CDP deployment, improved operational efficiencies create opportunities for cost-saving initiatives and new value-generating activities across the entire business.

 Your increased focus on the customer enables the development of rich, data-defined personas.
 Marketers are more agile, testing and learning in each campaign with increased campaign volume and audience sizes.